apelade/payper/README.md

 - `coffee -c payper_test.coffee` compiles coffee to javascript

 ## Notes:
+- To create live test objects, get a dev client id and secret from PayPal.
+- The static test objects may have outages, like on 4/4/2013 2:15 PM Pacific.
+- The error output was on res.body.payments[0] TypeError cannot read property [0] of undefined
 - The tests that try to execute a payment Correctly Fail with PAYMENT_STATE_INVALID when running static PayPal test objects.
-- To create live test objects, get a dev client id and secret from PayPal.
 - Note the payment approval step must have been taken by the user for completePayment to succeed.
 - Don't forget to redirect to approval_url listed in response links if using